AndersDeath/diary2/README.md

 I went to Yerevan. flight was very calm in spite of turbulence.
 We rent a hotel for 2 hours sleeping and then moved to the apartment.
 IT's nice. new building in appropriate place makes me happy.
 I also went for a walk to the city center.
 It's about 15 minutes from home.
 Well, I will be there more than for 2 months.

 Also Yesterday I started making presentation that I want to use on the interviews with companies.
 It will be very cool and useful.
 I already firure out how I will do this.
 There will be not only informanis about me and my career, but also couple of cases that I can shot to recruters and others.

+One more thing.
+I feel very comfortable in Yerevan.
+I think the new step of my life has been started.